rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Statistics related to ICE candidates that are accessible to the web application MUST NOT contain the IP address of a local or remote mDNS candidate; the mDNS name SHOULD be used instead.

+Statistics SHOULD NOT leak whether the mDNS resolution succeeds or fails.
+For that reason, RTCIceCandidateStats objects as defined in {{WebRTCStats}}
+SHOULD be generated for any remote mDNS candidate submitted to the ICE agent, even if the mDNS candidate is ignored as part of {{processing}}.
+An implementation strategy to obfuscate the address of an mDNS candidate in the statistics, regardless if it is resolved or not, is to replace the mDNS hostname of the ICE candidate with IP values "0.0.0.0" or "::".

 In addition, a peer-reflexive remote candidate may be constructed from a remote host IP address as a result of an ICE connectivity